21 fun things to do with your dog

 16. Take your dog to work.

-While the official day to bring your canine to the office is June 24, if you work in a pet-friendly environment, why not make it a regular occurrence?
+National Take Your Dog to Work Day may be June 24, but if you work in a pet-friendly environment, why not make it a regular occurrence?
 Medium-to-low-energy dogs can be good at helping to ease office stress, and there’s nothing more soothing than taking a coffee break with your cutie.

 17. Give your dog a mani-pedi.